 - Sibling Support Project: This organization supports the siblings of people with developmental or health conditions.

-- Down Syndrome Research and Treatment Foundation: DSRTF provides parents of children with Down syndrome information, research, and online discussion.
+- The Down Syndrome Research and Treatment Foundation: DSRTF provides parents of children with Down syndrome information, research, and online discussion.

 - Canadian Down Syndrome Society: Resources for parents, new parents, and families of people with Down syndrome in Canada.